MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/performance-profiler-overview.md

 # Performance Profiler overview

 If a business process takes longer than expected, your administrator can use the **Performance Profiler** page in [!INCLUDE [prod_short](../includes/prod_short.md)], sometimes also called the in-client Performance Profiler, to record a snapshot of the process.
 While recording, the profiler monitors all of the apps that are involved in the process.
 These include first-party apps from Microsoft, such as the Base Application and System Application, and any third-party apps that you have installed, such as AppSource apps or per-tenant extensions (PTEs).
 Identifying where the holdup is can make it easier to go to the correct support organization or, if you have developers in-house, fix the problem yourself.
-For more information, see [Viewing technical information](performance-profiler-overview.md#viewing-technical-information).

 ## Invoking the Performance Profiler page